Meruemn/guitar-pusher/README.md

 # guitar-pusher

-Guitar Pusher is a Web Application that can brows and shop a instrument online.
+Guitar Pusher is a Web Application that can brows and shop an instrument online.